(1 votes, average: 5.00 out of 5)

 Note: We discourage using this method, as it causes “n” number of security risks and compromises the data.
 To restart the certification verification, replace “0” with “1” in the above command.

 The “unable_to_get_issuer_cert_locally” error can also occur if you are in the environment of firewall protection that utilizes a proxy to examine the traffic or data packets by exchanging the SSL certificate with its own cert.
-In such cases, you must reach the corporate network administrator to get the .pem extension file, or you can try to download it by browsing any website where the cert is exchanged.
+In such cases, the corporate network administrator must provide you the .pem extension file, or you can download it by browsing any website that exchanges the certificate.
 Once you have the certificate file, you can add or insert the cert in the catalog of trusted certificates.

 The “unable_to_get_issuer_cert_locally” error in Node.js occurs when the SSL certificate cannot be verified or confirmed due to the absence or lack of the issuer’s certificate in the local trust store.
 The article provides various methods to fix the error, including temporarily stopping rigid SSL verification, changing the default public registry version to HTTP, expanding Node.js’ trust store, modifying the settings of the CAfile, and disabling certificate verification altogether.

 However, disabling certificate validation altogether is not recommended, as it can cause security risks and compromise data.
 Additionally, if the error occurs behind proxies, the user must reach the corporate network administrator to get the certificate file or try to download it by connecting to any site where the certificate is exchanged.